-Core dimension Quality priority Progress Patient experience Exploring the provision of a support centre for people using our services.
-Achieved Creating a behaviour framework behind our values, bringing them to life to improve our patient and staff experience.
-On hold Volunteering - a new focus.
-Achieved Patient safety Acuity and deteriorating patients: continuing to improve how we keep patients safe from harm.
-Achieved We will ensure that Fundamentals of Care (FoC) are provided to all our patients in collaboration with our patients, their family, and their carers.
-Achieved Clinical effectiveness Improving our morbidity and mortality (M&M) meetings.
-Achieved Develop the Trust's approach to reducing the impact of health inequalities (HIs).
-Achieved Help develop a UHS quality management system approach.
+Core Dimension Quality Priority Progress 0 Exploring the provision of a support centre for people using our services.
+Achieved Creating a behaviour framework behind our values, bringing them to life to improve our staff and patient experience On hold Volunteering - a new focus Achieved Acuity and deteriorating patients: continuing to improve how we keep patients safe from harm.
+We will ensure that fundamentals of care (FOC) are provided to all our Achieved patients in collaboration with our patients, their family, and their carers.
+Improving our morbidity and mortality (M&M) meetings.
+Achieved Develop the Trusts' approach to reducing the impact of health inequalities (HIs).
+Achieved Develop a UHS quality management system approach.
 Achieved

-2.1.2 Quality Improvement Priorities - 2024/25: Final Reports
+2.1.2 Quality Improvement Priorities- 2024/25: Final Reports

-Quality Improvement Priority One: Exploring the provision of a support centre for people using our services (year one)
+Quality Improvement Priority One:

+Exploring the provision of a support centre for people using our services (year one)